Minatallasabri/alx-low_level_programming/0x1C-makefiles/README.md

 # C - Makefiles:
-   This task about Making files :
+   This task about Makefiles :

  # Learning Objectives :
 * What are make, Makefiles.
 * When and why and how to use Makefiles.
 * What are rules and how to set and use them.